 Even travelers who haven’t had a chance to do much traveling with Southwest in the first two months of the year will now automatically be 20% of the way to earning a Companion Pass for 2021 and if they are in a position to open a Southwest co-branded credit card at some point this year (the points that come with the welcome offers and the points earned from credit card spending count towards Companion Pass qualification) that will make a Companion Pass even more reachable.

-These may not be the best welcome offers that we’ve seen for the Southwest co-branded cards but, nevertheless, between the 25,000 point boost that Southwest has announced and the welcome offer on one of these cards, someone who has yet to set foot on a Southwest aircraft this year will already be over half-way to earning a Companion Pass.
+Between the 25,000 point boost that Southwest has announced and the welcome offer on one of these cards, someone who has yet to set foot on a Southwest aircraft this year will already be well on thier way to earning a Companion Pass.

 Southwest Travel Funds (Vouchers) Extended